 - Turn off Shader Cache.
 Some people experience crashes and Stutters with this setting being on.

 - Set Texture Filtering Quality to Performance.

-- Leave rest of the settings as they are.
+- Leave the rest of the settings as they are.

 7. Bloatware Removal

-Like most OSes, Windows 10 come with a lot of pre-installed apps, which is also collectively known as bloatware.
+Like most OSes, Windows 10 comes with a lot of pre-installed apps, which is also collectively known as bloatware.
 These apps aren’t entirely bad, but they are pretty much useless for gaming perspective.
-That’s why it’s better to just remove them.
-Apart from gaming, it will also make your PC run better.
+That’s why it’s better to remove them.
+Apart from helping you during gaming, it will also make your PC run better.

-Universal apps like people, maps, and one note etc. by default, and you’ll need Windows Powershell to remove them.
+Universal apps like people, maps, and one note, etc. are installed by default, and you’ll need Windows Powershell to remove them.
 It’s a command-line based framework by Windows that lets you run different commands (just like cmd).